LogtalkDotOrg/logtalk-jupyter-kernel/README.md

 ## Running

-Logtalk notebooks can be run using JupyterLab, Jupyter notebook, or VSCode.
+Logtalk notebooks can be run using JupyterLab, JupyterLab Desktop, Jupyter notebook, or VSCode.

 ### Running using JupyterLab

 Simply start JupyterLab (e.g. by typing `jupyter-lab` in a shell) and then click on the Logtalk Notebook (or Logtalk Console) icon in the Launcher or open an existing notebook.

+### Running using JupyterLab Desktop

+On macOS, JupyterLab Desktop **must** be started from a shell where the `LOGTALKHOME` and `LOGTALKUSER` environment variables are defined so that they are inherited by the JupyterLab Desktop process.
+Typically:

+	$ open /Applications/JupyterLab.app

+This is not an issue on Linux or Windows where JupyterLab Desktop can be started by double-clicking its icon.

 ### Running using Jupyter notebook